aws-samples/amazon-ebs-snapshot-tier-evaluator/README.md

 - Pricing for Amazon EBS is based on GB-month.
 - This sample works on a 30-day month.
 - Snapshot storage within the Archive Tier currently charges a minimum of 90 days.
 As this solution compares pricing between EBS Standard Tier storage and the Archive Tier, we are using 3 months of storage (3x 30-day months) as our assumption and method of comparison.
+As a result, estimated costs are for 90 days (not a monthly cost).
 - **Please Note:** This script calls Amazon EBS direct APIs for Snapshots which do have costs associated with their usage.
 Under standard usage, the costs associated with tool is not expected to raise any concerns (`ListChangedBlocks` and `ListSnapshotBlocks` API calls).
 Please make sure to review your expected usage of this script and the EBS Pricing available at: https://aws.amazon.com/ebs/pricing/
 - The `ListChangedBlocks` API is called for evaluation of snapshot blocks and is rate limited.
 This solution leverages a queue and worker process to work within these API constraints.
 - This sample calls the AWS Pricing API in us-east-1 to dynamically source Amazon EBS snapshot storage pricing for the region.

+## How to Use

+Use this solution to generate a "What If" cost analysis associated with moving an Amazon EBS Snapshot from Amazon EBS Standard Tier to Amazon EBS Archive Tier storage.

+1. Build & Deploy the solution.
+2. Run the solution to generate the CSV report.
+3. Review the CSV.
+   - Check out the [common questions](#common-questions) this analysis helps answer.
+   - An overview of the CSV structure can be found [here](#example-output).
+4. (Optional) Cleanup solution.

+When reviewing the results remember that cost estimates are based on storing the snapshot for [90 days](#assumptions--key-notes)!

+### Common Questions

+Some common questions to aid decision making based on this analysis are listed below:

+- Which target snapshots would be cost effective to move to the Archive storage tier?
+- Which snapshots would cost more if moved to Archive storage tier?
+What does the cost look like?
+- What would it cost if we did move XXX snapshot to the ARCHIVE tier?
+- Which EBS volumes are costing us the most for EBS Snapshot storage?
+- Which EBS snapshots contain the most changed blocks?
+What does the distribution look like?
+- If we were to remove X, Y & Z snapshots, what cost impact/savings would that achieve?

 ## Prerequisites